 Straight graded haircuts with layering from the mid-ear section work for expansion, not elongation.
 In combination with bangs like these you have all the chances to make your oblong face appear a perfect oval.

-So, here is a summary of the main tricks that help to correct an oblong face shape: horizontal bangs, curls, layered haircuts, asymmetric ‘dos with volume on the sides of your face, bob haircuts and hairstyles with volume at the ends.
-Only you can decide whether you want to approximate your face to the classic proportions or bring out your individuality.
-Now you know what styles work the best for your special face shape.
-Try not to ignore these important rules, seek for balance and be ready to receive tons of compliments as a reward.
+So, here is a summary of the main tricks that help to correct an oblong face shape: horizontal bangs, curls, layered haircuts, asymmetric ‘dos with volume on the sides of your face, bob haircuts, and hairstyles with volume at the ends.
+Try not to ignore these important rules, seek balance and be ready to receive tons of compliments as a reward.